VCGAN: Video Colorization with Hybrid Generative Adversarial Network: Methodology

 To enforce temporal consistency, VCGAN should also learn connections for continuously generated frames.
 Suppose that there are $N$ continuous frames used for training in each iteration, the optical flow-based objectives include short-term loss and dense long-term loss are defined as:

-where $T$ is the length of frames, $s_m$ and $s_t$ are the colorized frames at time $m$ and $t$, respectively. $M_{m \to t}$ and $O_{m \to t}$ represent the non-occlusion mask \cite{lai2018} and real forward flow of colorful images between time $m$ and $t$, respectively.
-The operator $W(*)$ warps input frame under the guidance of flow $O_{m \to t}$.
+where $N$ is the numbers of frames in a batch, $s_m$ and $s_t$ are the colorized frames at time $m$ and $t$, respectively. $M_{m \to t}$ and $O_{m \to t}$ represent the non-occlusion mask \cite{lai2018} and real forward flow of colorful images between time $m$ and $t$, respectively.
+The operator $\mathscr{W}(*)$ warps input frame under the guidance of flow $O_{m \to t}$.
 By matching the pixel-wise non-occlusion region of the warped frame and current output, it enforces the temporal consistency of correctly warped regions.
 The short-term loss learns the color similarity for neighbouring frames.
 The dense long-term loss models each remote connection between two generated frames.
-Moreover, we follow the protocol in \cite{lai2018} to estimate mask $M_{m \to t} = exp(- \alpha ||x_t, W(O_{m \to t}, x_{m})||_2^2 )$, indicating the clean regions of warped image.
+Moreover, we follow the protocol in \cite{lai2018} to estimate mask:

+where the mask $M_{m \to t}$ indicating the non-occlusion regions of the warped image.
 The scale factor $\alpha$ enlarges the numerical disparity between occlusion and non-occlusion regions.